HabanaAI/Model-References/PyTorch/computer_vision/detection/yolox/README.md

 1. Added source code to enable training on CPU.
 2. Added source code to support Habana devices.

-   a) Enabled Habana Mixed Precision (hmp) data type.
+   1) Enabled Habana Mixed Precision (hmp) data type.

-   b) Added support to run training in lazy mode.
+   2) Added support to run training in lazy mode.

-   c) Re-implemented loss function with TorchScript and deployed the function to CPU
+   3) Re-implemented loss function with TorchScript and deployed the function to CPU

-   d) Enabled distributed training with Habana HCCL backend on 8 HPUs.
+   4) Enabled distributed training with Habana HCCL backend on 8 HPUs.

-   e) mark_step() is called to trigger execution.
+   5) mark_step() is called to trigger execution.

 ## Known Issues
 Eager mode is not supported.